 Note: Wireless Gateway 3 is only available in select markets at this time.

-Are you having problems accessing the Internet or connecting to your Wi-Fi network?
-These issues can often be solved by resetting your Wireless Gateway 1, Wireless Gateway 2 or wireless router.
-Like restarting your computer, resetting your router is a good first step in troubleshooting.
-If you’re ready to find out how to reset a wireless router, let’s get started.
+Are you having trouble accessing the Internet or connecting to your in-home XFINITY network?
+These issues can often be resolved by resetting your wireless gateway or wireless router.
+Similar to restarting your computer, resetting your router is typically the first step in troubleshooting.

-Note: The following directions are for Wireless Gateway 1 and Wireless Gateway 2 users.
-If you have a different router, skip to the final section.
+Note: The following directions are for wireless gateway users.
+If you have a different router, please skip to the final section of this article.

 Try a Normal Reset if you’re having trouble connecting to your network or accessing the Internet.

 Warning: Do not press the button for more than 15 seconds, as this will perform a factory reset and restore all factory default settings.
-You’ll lose any settings you’ve customized, such as your Network Name (SSID), Network Password (Key), parental controls, firewall settings, etc.
+You will lose any settings you have customized, including your Network Name (SSID), Network Password (Key), parental controls, firewall settings, etc.

-To learn more about a factory reset, including other reset functions, see the Wireless Gateway User and Quick Start Guides.
+To learn more about the factory reset, including other reset functions, please see Wireless Gateway User and Quick Start Guides.

-Steps may vary for other routers and or non-Comcast gateways.
-If you don’t have a wireless gateway, here is a general set of instructions on how to reset a router.
-For specific directions, refer to your device’s documentation.
+Steps may vary for other routers and non-Comcast gateways.
+If you don’t have a wireless gateway, here is a general set of instructions for resetting a router.
+For more specific directions, please refer to your device’s respective documentation.

-- Locate the Reset button, usually located at the back of your router.
+- Locate the Reset button, which is usually located on the back of the router.

 - For routers with external Reset buttons, press and hold for about 10 seconds, or until the Power light blinks.

-- For routers without external Reset buttons, use a pointed, non-metallic object to press and hold the Restore Factory Settings button for about 20 seconds.
+- For routers without external Reset buttons, use a pointed, non-metallic object to press and hold the Restore Factory Settings button for at least 20 seconds.